andy-byers/CalicoDB/doc/tree.md

 See ***3*** for more information about WAL records.
 We use a similar scheme including multiple record types.
 Basically, multiple WAL records can correspond to a single page update.
-This is because WAL records can be split up into multiple pages, depending on their size and the amount of memory remaining in the WAL writer's internal buffer.
+This is because WAL records can be split up into multiple pages, depending on their size and the amount of memory remaining in the WAL writer's internal block.

 ### WAL Writer
-The WAL writer fills up an internal buffer with WAL records.
+The WAL writer fills up an internal block with WAL records.
-When it runs out of space, it flushes the buffer to the WAL file.
+When it runs out of space, it flushes the block to the WAL file.
 At that point, all database pages with updates corresponding to the flushed records can be safely written to the `data` file.
 To this end, we always keep the SequenceId of the most-recently-flushed record in memory.
 Also note that the WAL is truncated after each commit, including when the database instance is closed.